darichards10/RUPA/README.md

 This will be used by any student, faculty, or visitor looking for a quick reference to parking lots.
 Our system will display where they are allowed to park and the probability of certain spots being open to park in.
 ## Project Status
 Sprint 1.
 Setting up enviroments and loading dependencies for all languages and libraries needed.
 COMPLETED.

 Sprint 2.
 Creating the bulk of our front end, such that a user will be able to navigate the radford campus using the interactive map.
 COMPLETED.

 Sprint 3.
 Connecting the front end and the back end more closely.
 Heat map of lot / spot activity will be given and users may choose to park at a given location.
 COMPLETED.

---Addition from rucs--